Everybody Must Get Stoned

 - The sit-com Barney Miller had an episode where one of the detectives brought his girlfriend's homemade brownies into the squad room.
 High-larity ensues.

 - The sit-com Taxi had one of these as well, where Latka brought in some cookies made with his old country grandmother's favorite recipe.
 Everyone proceeded to get completely stoned, except Jim, who sampled the cookies, looked thoughtful, and then said "Peru".
 He samples a bit more, and says "1974" (the episode aired in 1981).
 He samples a bit more, and says "Southern Peru".
 He samples a bit more, and says "Before the rains".
-The parody of coffee and wine snobs identifying a vintage by taste, and the idea that Jim was enough of an expert to do this with marijuana, was hysterically funny.
+The parody of coffee and wine snobs identifying a vintage by taste, and the idea that Jim was enough of an expert to do this with coca leaves, was hysterically funny.

 - In Trailer Park Boys, the lead characters are always doing it (even when they're in prison) and almost everyone does at some time or other.